 Category #3 – Steel

 Moreover, many respondents mentioned imported products.
-Many of these don’t meet the standards outlined in the Australian building codes.
+Many of these do not meet the standards outlined in the Australian building codes.
 Yet, false claims and a lack of conformance checks allow them to seep into the supply chain.
 This increasing exposure may even set a standard that other manufacturers follow.

 Category #4 – Wood

-While not as big of an issue as the other three categories, wood still has its problems.
-Engineered wood, in particularly, seems to be an issue.
-The processes used to engineer the wood often lead to a reduction in quality.
-Plus, the Australian standards don’t offer the level of testing that many look for.
+While not as big of an issue as the other three categories, wood still has its problems, specifically in engineered wood.
+The processes used to engineer the wood often leads to a reduction in quality as the Australian standards do not offer the level of testing that many look for.